Kids hate uncomfortable undies

 Thankfully, there is a quick fix!
 Comfortable kids underwear that is made well can solve your morning struggles.

-To help you out, we’ve included a few reasons why your child might hate wearing underwear, plus some solutions featuring a few of our comfy basics.
+To help you out, we've included a few reasons why your child hates wearing underwear, plus some solutions featuring a few of our comfy basics.

 4 Reasons Why Your Kids Hate Underwear

 Either elastic problem is cause for disaster.
-When it’s too tight, elastic can dig in at the waist or leg openings, and a child can get those red indentations that sting on their skin.
-And elastic that’s too tight can chafe, causing irritation and even a rash on sensitive skin.
+When it’s too tight, elastic can dig in at the waist or leg openings, undies can ride up, and a child can get those red indentations that sting on their skin.
+Elastic that’s too tight can chafe, causing irritation, and even a rash on sensitive skin.

 When elastic is too loose, underwear starts to droop underneath their clothing – bunching up in all the wrong places.
 Loose elastic can also allow underwear to rub against sensitive skin, sometimes causing irritation and chafing.